collocations.org

 The sights and sounds of the city distracted her from her work.

-5. sights: places of interest
+5. (sights) places of interest

 famous, historic

-VERB + SIGHT
+VERB + SIGHTS

 see, take in, visit